Prograf-UFF/ConformalLayers/README.md

 This repository is a implementation of ConformalLayers written in Python using [Minkowski Engine](https://github.com/NVIDIA/MinkowskiEngine) and [PyTorch](https://pytorch.org/) as backend.
 This implementation is a first step into the usage of activation functions, like ReSPro, that can be represented as tensors, depending on the geometry model.

-Please cite our [SIBGRAPI'21](http://arxiv.org/abs/2110.12108) paper if you use this code in your research.
-The paper presents a complete description of the library:
+Please cite our [SIBGRAPI'21](http://arxiv.org/abs/2110.12108) and [Pattern Recognition Letter](https://doi.org/10.1016/j.patrec.2022.11.002) papers if you use this code in your research.
+The papers present a complete description of the library:

 ```txt
 @InProceedings{sousa_et_al-sibgrapi-2021,